Notary Public services

-Certain documents for use abroad require the signature and seal of the Notary Public to be legalised by the Foreign and Commonwealth Office in Milton Keynes.
+Certain documents for use abroad require the signature and seal of the Notary Public to be legalised by the Foreign and Commonwealth Office.

 This means that the signature and seal have to be authenticated and applies to countries which are parties to the Hague Convention on the Legalisation of Foreign Documents.
 In such cases the Foreign and Commonwealth Office adds a certificate called an Apostille to the documents.

 Notaries Public can apply to have their signature and seal authenticated by the Foreign and Commonwealth Office to ensure that an Apostille is available when required.

 Quill Legal Partner Kay Blaikie has had her seal and signature so authenticated.

 Some countries require further authentication by the consulate of the receiving jurisdiction.
 Legalisation requirements are determined only by the country where the document is going, not by the United Kingdom government.